-One important aspect of Hong Kong tax law which most trading companies should be aware of is Hong Kong withholding tax.
+One important aspect of Hong Kong tax law that most companies should be aware of is Hong Kong withholding tax.

-Withholding tax is a tax which is deducted from certain payments made to non-residents.
-The purpose of withholding tax is to ensure that non-residents pay tax on income which they earn in Hong Kong.
+Withholding tax is a tax that is deducted from certain payments made to non-residents.
+The purpose of withholding tax is to ensure that non-residents pay tax on income that they earn in Hong Kong.

-The amount of withholding tax which is payable depends on the nature of the payment and the residency of the recipient.
+The amount of withholding tax that is payable depends on the nature of the payment and the residency of the recipient.

 Note that Hong Kong doesn’t impose withholding tax on dividends and interests.